Timeless (And Best) Places to Visit in Karnataka India And All About the State — From a Local

 One of the main places to stay near Dubare is the Jungle Lodge.
 Their standard itinerary comprises bird walks, coracle rides, and jungle safaris.
 On a day visit, one can bathe the elephants and also take a coracle ride with the locals on the Kaveri river.

-We visited the Dubare elephant camp while returning from Coorg (Kodagu).
+We visited the Dubare elephant camp while returning from Coorg to Bangalore by road (Kodagu).
 The camp lies in the Kodagu district and is about an hour’s drive away from the main town of Coorg.

 Parking is right outside the sanctuary.
 Many food places circumscribe the park.